How Is Bouldering Actually Scored?

 A Beginner's Guide to Tops, Zones, Attempts, and the Olympic Competition Format

 Bouldering is one of the three disciplines of competitive climbing alongside lead and speed.
-Unlike most judged sports, bouldering has no panel of judges giving scores.
-The outcome is entirely objective: either you complete a problem or you don't.
+Unlike subjectively judged sports, bouldering scoring is entirely objective: either you complete a problem or you don't — there is no panel of judges giving artistic scores.

 Each competition round consists of 4 to 5 bouldering problems — short, powerful climbing routes on walls no taller than 4-5 metres.
 Climbers attempt each problem within a fixed time window (typically 4 minutes per problem in finals), and their results across all problems are combined to determine their ranking.